About Our Chapter

 Bonnie Doolittle, Director and Family Coach Supervisor

-Bonnie Doolittle and her husband, Scott, live in Fort Wayne and have two married children and 4 grandchildren.
-Scott and Bonnie have been married for over 31 years.
-They have been members of Wallen Baptist Church since 1995 and currently serve on the Church Plant Team for Hope Community Church in downtown Fort Wayne and also work with children with unique needs.
+Bonnie Doolittle and her husband, Scott, live in Fort Wayne and have two married children and 5 grandchildren.
+Scott and Bonnie have been married for over 33 years.
+They have been members of Wallen Baptist Church since 1995 and are currently serving on the church plant team for Hope Community Church in downtown Fort Wayne.

-Bonnie has been involved in Safe Families for Children of Allen County since its launch in February 2013.
-She serves on the Leadership Team as the Family Coach Supervisor and is an active Family Coach and Host Family.
-She took on the Director role in August 2017.
+Bonnie has been involved in Safe Families for Children Fort Wayne since its launch in February 2013.
+She serves on the Leadership Team as the Director and Family Coach Supervisor and is an active Family Coach and Host Family.

-Bonnie has a business degree from Western Michigan University in Kalamazoo, Michigan and works as a Project Manager.
-She is studying for certification in Biblical Counseling through the Association of
+Bonnie has a business degree from Western Michigan University in Kalamazoo, Michigan.
+She is currently studying for certification in Biblical Counseling through the Association of Biblical Counselors.

 Jen Bergdall and her husband, Mark, have been married for 8 years.
 They have two children, Abby and Bailey.
 Jen and her family reside in Fort Wayne and attend County Line Church of God where Jen serves on the hospitality team and is a nursery volunteer.